Skip to content

 Musical work / composition

-The musical work is usually controlled by songwriters, publishers, or publishing administrators.
+The musical work is usually controlled by songwriters, publishers, or publishing administrators and may be licensed or reported through applicable societies and administrators.

 Artist Policies & Disclosures

-Review the policies that support upload rights, monetization, coins/tokens, privacy, terms, and copyright handling on Music Coast.
+Review the policies that support upload rights, AI content and authenticity, monetization, coins/tokens, privacy, terms, and copyright handling on Music Coast.

 Music Coast-hosted walkthroughs